ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

   Instructions for installing OMERO.server from scratch on CentOS 7 with Ice 3.6 and Python 3.6.

-:doc:`server-centos8-ice36`
-  Instructions for installing OMERO.server from scratch on CentOS 8 with Ice 3.6 and Python 3.6.

 :doc:`server-debian10-ice36`
   Instructions for installing OMERO.server from scratch on Debian 10 with Ice 3.6 and Python 3.7.